yokod/plugin.video.pulsar/README.md

 FAQ
 ---
 ##### I can't code.
 How can I help?
 Spread the word.
 Talk about it with your friends, show them, make videos, tutorials.
-Talk about it on social networks, blogs etc...
+Talk about it on social networks, blogs, etc...

 ##### The plugin doesn't work, what can I do?
 Please search currently [open and closed issues](https://github.com/scakemyer/plugin.video.quasar/issues) to see if it has already been reported and/or fixed.
 If not then add a new issue with a short but descriptive title, a detailed description and of course a link to the logs.
 If you don't know how to do that, just follow the guide at: [http://kodi.wiki/view/Log_file/Easy](http://kodi.wiki/view/Log_file/Easy).
 If you actually went through the logs and know the relevant part, you can instead paste that, as long as it's shorter than a hundred lines or so, and please enclose it in triple back-quotes for readability.